He korero whakarapopoto

 In the 1990s there was renewed interest in post-object art, with exhibitions and a conference.
 Some New Zealand galleries and museums acquired post-object artworks, which they had previously not collected.

-Younger artists made art inspired by post-object art ideas, sometimes ‘re-making’ work by the earlier post-object artists.
+Younger artists made art inspired by post-object art ideas, sometimes ‘re-making’ the work of earlier post-object artists.